Q&A's

 Are there activities?

-It's an unstructured time at Trans Camp!What this means is that I don't give you a schedule except a window to show up and a time we must leave by.
+It's an unstructured time at Trans Camp!What this means is that we don't give you a schedule except a window to show up and a time we must leave by.
 You and the new wonderful folks you meet will decide what to do based on your interests, abilities, relationships, nature, and general vibes.That said, there are so many things to do!
-Meet all the wonderful new people, sit by the creek, go on a walk, go on a hike, try to start a fire, see gorgeous viewpoints, share your interests, chill by the group campfire, do some art, take some photos, look at a tree, organize a group to go travel to Yellowstone, roast some marshmallows, write in a journal, play an RPG, go fishing, lay in your tent, read some zines, write a zine, organize for when you get home, whatever else you and your new community can think of!
+Meet all the wonderful new people, go on a walk, go on a hike, try to start a fire, see gorgeous viewpoints, share your interests, chill by the group campfire, do some art, take some photos, look at a tree, organize a group to go hiking, roast some marshmallows, write in a journal, play an RPG, go fishing, lay in your tent, read some zines, write a zine, organize for when you get home, whatever else you and your new community can think of!

 How much does it cost?